-4.1 Introducing the plenary wrap up
+4.1.
+Introducing the plenary wrap-up

-After a short break (after the breakout sessions), Annegaaike re-opens the plenary session, in order to concisely recapitulate some main results of the breakout sessions, and look forward to the next two steps: the 2nd online SETAC-Café style Consultation meeting, and the on-site meeting that will be organized back-to-back to SETAC-Seville, may 2024.
+After a short break (after the breakout sessions), Annegaaike re-opens the plenary session, in order to concisely recapitulate some main results of the breakout sessions, and look forward to the next two steps: the 2nd online SETAC-Café style Consultation Meeting, and the on-site meeting that will be organized back-to-back with the SETAC Europe Annual Meeting in Seville, May 2024.
 She introduces that the plenary wrap-up session will consist of the presentation of some highlighted results from the breakout groups, followed by a reflection of the SETAC and EC organizers, and a final outlook to the further steps in the SETAC-EC Consultation process.

-4.2 Presenting the highlights of the breakout sessions
+4.2.
+Presenting the highlights of the breakout sessions

 Annegaaike asks the chairs of the 8 breakout groups to present the highlights that were identified in each of the groups.
-She explains that the organizers had to choose for this relatively compact feedback, in view of time limits for the whole Consultation meeting of today, but that this means that we now have indeed potentially thrilling highlights.
-Annegaaike explains that detailed results will be presented in a Consultation meeting report.
+She explains that the organizers had to choose for this relatively compact feedback, in view of time limits for the whole Consultation Meeting of today, but that this means that we now have indeed potentially thrilling highlights.
+Annegaaike explains that detailed results will be presented in a Consultation Meeting report.

-4.2.1 Highlights of the breakouts on Hazard
+4.2.1.
+Highlights of the breakouts on Hazard